WordPress/wp-autoupdates/readme.txt

 A feature plugin to integrate Plugins & Themes automatic updates in WordPress Core.

-The purpose of this repository is to prepare a future Plugins & Themes automatic updates feature.
+The purpose of this plugin is to prepare a future Plugins & Themes automatic updates feature.

+**This is a Beta Test Plugin, you shouldn’t use it in production.**

 In 2018, Matt Mullenweg posted 9 projects for Core to focus on in 2019.
 We didn’t ship as many as hoped, but we made a lot of progress.
 Plugins and Themes Automatic Updates were one of those 9 projects.
 This project is now milestoned to WordPress 5.5 and this feature plugin is here to help move towards this achievement.